Aegis

 Why this project

 Agent systems make high-speed tool decisions without a human in the loop by default.
 That creates practical risks around unsafe commands, prompt injection, sensitive file access, unintended data exfiltration, and weak auditability.
-Aegis is designed as a runtime control layer for these deployment-time risks.
+Aegis is designed as a runtime control layer for these deployment-time risks and for checkable policy enforcement during execution.

 Core capabilities